knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 [Data-driven] [micro-service]s for the bricks and bricklets of the [Tinkerforge](tm) world, based on ch.quantasy.mqtt.gateway. ch.quantasy.tinkerforge.mqtt.gateway

-Please note, that this project depends on [https://github.com/knr1/ch.quantasy.mqtt.gateway]

 The underlying idea of TiMqWay is a set of micro-services with auto discovery and data definition using the mqtt protocol, providing a data-driven interface to the known Tinkerforge devices.
 This way, the implementation is agnostic to the programming-language and paradigm used for orchestration.
 Any language will do, as long as you master it.